mid2SUPAERO/lab_notebook/README.md

 Clearly define the objective function (mono, multi) and the constraints (equality, inequality)

 min f(x)

 wrt g(x)<=0

     h(x)==0

 and bounds for x

-define the optimizer (SLSQP) and associated tolerances and or stopping criteria
+define the optimizer (SLSQP for example) and associated tolerances and or stopping criteria

 ## Packages Used
 Upload here your codes and precise here the dependencies